minetest-mods-camp/arena_lib/DOCS.md

 * `keep_inventory`: whether to keep players inventories when joining an arena.
 Default is false
 * `show_nametags`: whether to show the players nametags while in game.
 Default is false
 * `show_minimap`: whether to allow players to use the builtin minimap function.
 Default is false
 * `timer`: an eventual timer, in seconds.
 Default is -1, meaning it's disabled.
-If -1, by default arenas timers will be nil.
+If disabled, new arenas won't have a timer.
 If not, they'll inherit the same value
 * `is_timer_incrementing`: whether arenas' timers decrease as in a countdown or increase as in a stopwatch.
 Default is false
 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimium amount of players has been reached to start the queue.
 Default is 10
 * `load_time`: the time between the loading state and the start of the match.
 Default is 3